spacebun/scrnaseq-pooledcelllines/scripts/dataset_preparation/README.md

 Contains scripts that read in gene expression matrices and performs quality control, normalization, scaling, and PCA.

-This directory contains the scripts for the creation of pre-processed Seurat objects for each of the pure cell lines as listed below.
+This directory contains the scripts for the creation of pre-processed Seurat objects for each of the samples as listed below.

 The subdirectories are organised as follows:
 * pure_indiv